sebastienrousseau/pain001/README.md

 As of today the library is designed to be compatible with the:

-- **Payments Initiation V03 (pain.001.001.03)** - ISO20022 message format for
+- **Payments Initiation V03 (pain.001.001.03)**: This version is used for initiating credit transfers within the SEPA (Single Euro Payments Area).
-  initiating payments with version 03,
-- **Payments Initiation V04 (pain.001.001.04)** - ISO20022 message format for
+- **Payments Initiation V04 (pain.001.001.04)**: Introduced support for non-SEPA payments and additional functionalities.
-  initiating payments with version 04,
+- **Payments Initiation V05 (pain.001.001.05)**: Brought further enhancements and clarifications.
-- **Payments Initiation V05 (pain.001.001.05)** - ISO20022 message format for
+- **Payments Initiation V06 (pain.001.001.06)**: Focused on introducing support for instant payments.
-  initiating payments with version 05 and,
+- **Payments Initiation V07 (pain.001.001.07)**: Added support for Request for Large Payment (RLP) and Request to Modify Payment (RTP) functionalities.
+- **Payments Initiation V08 (pain.001.001.08)**: Included support for the TARGET Instant Settlement Service (TISS) and introduced a new pain.002 message type for debit transfers.
-- **Payments Initiation V09 (pain.001.001.09)** - ISO20022 message format for
+- **Payments Initiation V09 (pain.001.001.09)**: The latest version, which introduced support for Request for Account Information (RAI) functionality.
-  initiating payments with version 09.

-message types and will support more in the future.

 Payments usually start with a **pain.001 payment initiation message**.
 The payer sends it to the payee (or the payee’s bank) via a secure network.
 This